Admitting now

 Assessment & toxicology

-Medical assessment, toxicology, psychiatric evaluation.
-Prescription opioid history reviewed.
-Buprenorphine induction protocol planned.
+clinical assessment, toxicology, psychiatric evaluation.
+Prescription opioid history reviewed. clinical observation protocol planned.

 2. 02